 For some reason it especially bothers me when people cut through the space between my tip basket and my harp.
 Usually there is only a two-foot gap and people at the Festival tend to jangle with sharp pointy swords, axes, mugs, fairy wings, buckles, armor and other similarly innocuous objects.
 When in doubt, just go around.

-Step four.
-On a positive note, I LOVE it when people ask questions about the harp and the music.
 I love it when people ask if they can play my harp (even kids, provided they aren’t covered in sticky orange syrup.)
-And I love it when you let me know that you enjoyed my music.
+And I love it when guests let me know that they enjoyed my music.

 Finally, to all my fellow entertainers out at Festival: if you are going to do something especially interesting or funny in my vicinity, wait until I’m playing a really easy song so that I can WATCH!!